BetoLDL/Balancing-Robot-V1.0/README.md

 # Balancing-Robot-V1.0
+/// THIS IS STILL A WORK IN PROGRESS \\\
+/// More tunning of the control variables is needed for the bluetooth control to be smooth \\\

 Code for self balancing robot made by Heriberto Leyva Diaz de Leon.
 This code incorporates:
 - The DMP( Direct Motion Processing)  of the MPU 9250
 - Self made PID control loop(to balance the robot) with in a PD control loop( to maintain a fixed position).